 Larceny Under $1200 is the stealing of money or goods valued at less than $1200.
 Larceny Under $1200 is a theft or property crime.
 And, it is a misdemeanor offense.

 Larceny Under $1200 is a misdemeanor crime in Massachusetts.
 The penalties for Larceny Under $1200 include jail and probation.
 In addition, other consequences of a misdemeanor larceny conviction may include fines and restitution.

 Massachusetts General Law Chapter 266 Section 30 defines larceny under $1200.

-- steal, take and carry away the property of another
+1) steal, take and carry away the property of another:

-There are common defenses to larceny charge.
+There are common defenses to larceny charges.
 First, the person never intended to permanently deprive the victim of the property.
 Second that person never actually stole the property and was simply in possession of the stolen good.
-Third, that the person did not actually steal the goods.
-Finally, the person did not play a role in the stealing and was merely just there.
+Third, the person did not actually steal the goods.
+Finally, the person did not play a role in stealing and was merely just there.

-Patrick Donovan is a Criminal Defense Lawyer who worked as an a prosecutor.
-Attorney Donovan has experience in all types of handled larceny cases.
+Patrick Donovan is a Criminal Defense Lawyer who worked as a prosecutor.
+Attorney Donovan has experience in all types of larceny cases.

 CALL THE LAW OFFICE OF PATRICK T. DONOVAN TODAY FOR YOUR FREE INITIAL CONSULTATION AT (617) 479-1800.